sol-eng/background-jobs/shiny-job/README.md

 ## Viewing the app
 Once the job is started, the Jobs pane will show the URL that can be used to access the application.
-On buth RStudio desktop and RStudio Server, you can use `rstudioapi::viewer()` with the URL of the application to open the application in the RStudio Viewer pane.
+On both RStudio desktop and RStudio Server, you can use `rstudioapi::viewer()` with the URL of the application to open the application in the RStudio Viewer pane.